New Mexico: World War II and aftermath

-New Mexico saw its population nearly double from roughly 532,000 in 1940 to over 954,000 by 1960.
+New Mexico's population nearly doubled from roughly 532,000 in 1940 to over 954,000 by 1960.
 In addition to federal personnel and agencies, many residents and businesses moved to the state, particularly from the northeast, often drawn by its warm climate and low taxes.
 The pattern continues into the 21st century, with New Mexico adding over 400,000 residents between 2000 and 2020.

 Native Americans from New Mexico fought for the United States in both world wars.
 Returning veterans were disappointed to find their civil rights limited by state discrimination.
 In Arizona and New Mexico, veterans challenged state laws or practices prohibiting them from voting.
 In 1948, after veteran Miguel Trujillo Sr. of Isleta Pueblo was told by the county registrar that he could not register to vote, he filed suit against the county in federal district court.
 A three-judge panel overturned as unconstitutional New Mexico's provisions that Native Americans who did not pay taxes (and could not document if they had paid taxes) could not vote.

-In the early to mid-20th century, the art presence in Santa Fe grew, and it became known as one of the world's great art centers.
-The presence of artists such as Georgia O'Keeffe attracted many others, including those along Canyon Road.
-In the late 20th century, Native Americans were authorized by federal law to establish gaming casinos on their reservations under certain conditions, in states which had authorized such gaming.
-Such facilities have helped tribes close to population centers generate revenues for reinvestment in the economic development and welfare of their peoples.
-The Albuquerque metropolitan area is home to several casinos as a result.
+21st century

 In the 21st century, employment growth areas in New Mexico include electronic circuitry, scientific research, information technology, casinos, art of the American Southwest, food, film, and media, particularly in Albuquerque.
 The state was the founding location of Micro Instrumentation and Telemetry Systems, which led to the founding of Microsoft in Albuquerque.
 Intel maintains their F11X in Rio Rancho, which also hosts an IT center for HP Inc. New Mexico's culinary scene became recognized and is now a source of revenue for the state.
 Albuquerque Studios has become a filming hub for Netflix, and it was brought international media production companies to the state like NBCUniversal.

 The COVID-19 pandemic was confirmed to have reached the U.S. state of New Mexico on March 11, 2020.
 On December 23, 2020, the New Mexico Department of Health reported 1,174 new COVID-19 cases and 40 deaths, bringing the cumulative statewide totals to 133,242 cases and 2,243 deaths since the start of the pandemic.